Whisper-CD: Accurate Long-Form Speech Recognition using Multi-Negative Contrastive Decoding: Whisper-CD

 where $f_{\theta}(\cdot)$ outputs a logit vector over the vocabulary.
 The contrastive logits are then defined as:

 where $\alpha > 0$ controls the contrastive strength.
 Token selection is performed from $\ell_{t}^{\text{CD}}$.
-This procedure is training-free: it requires no parameter updates and can be applied to any token-by-token generation ASR models at inference time.
+This procedure is training-free: it requires no parameter updates and can be applied to any token-by-token generation ASR model at inference time.